 When the traffic is UDP and encrypted end-to-end, the UPF may be configured by the SMF establish a connection to an HTTP/3 AS proxy using connect-UDP according to IETF RFC 9298 [170], acting as an HTTP/3 client configured to use a UDP proxy.
 The AS then provides media related information within HTTP datagrams.
 The media related information in the HTTP datagrams is protected by the security of the QUIC connection established between the UPF and the AS proxy.
 The mechanism for exchanging HTTP Datagrams and the associated format is defined in IETF RFC 9298 [170] and IETF RFC 9297 [172].

-The AF may provide via the NEF an indication of support of connect-UDP protocol to deliver media related information for encrypted traffic together with the corresponding UDP proxy address and the corresponding QoS requirements.
+The AF may provide via the NEF an indication of support of connect-UDP protocol to deliver media related information for encrypted traffic together with the corresponding AS proxy address and the corresponding QoS requirements.
 This is done using the AF session with QoS procedure (as defined in clause 4.15.6.6 of TS 23.502 [3]), Then:

 - The PCF generates PCC rules including On-path N6 signalling information for Connect-UDP as defined in TS 23.503 [45].